zohamumtaz/readme-generator/README.md

 This project is Licensed under the MIT License.

 ## Credits
-This assignemnt was made with the help of modules online lecture and opensource videos and articles.
+This assignment was made with the help of module starter code, online lecture and opensource videos and articles.